maranellored/pullparser/README.md

     - exec
     - /dev/null

-Changes to any file in the spec/ directory are discarded.
+Changes to any file in the spec/ directory in the project root are discarded.

-NOTE: %x and .write are a little different.
+**NOTE**: %x and .write are a little different.
 They can occur as substrings of an expression.
-For eg. puts(%x('ls'))
+For eg. puts(%x('ls')) or f.write('hello, world')

 This is ignored in the current use case, but the regex to match this can be easily modified to consider these cases.